-Journal of Management & Agribusiness (JMA) is a peer-reviewed journal that publishes original research papers and reviews associated with the areas of agribusiness and strategic management.
-The aims of the journal are to disseminate knowledge and insights in the areas of agribusiness and strategic management based on academic rigor and relevance to academics, researchers, professionals, and/or public decision-makers.
-We particularly focus on research in the Asia-Pacific region but welcome perspectives from other regions of the world that enhance our knowledge in this area.
+JMA is a peer-reviewed journal that publishes original research papers and reviews associated with tropical agribusiness management and related industries.
+The journal aims to disseminate knowledge and insights into agribusiness and strategic management based on academic rigor and relevance to academics, researchers, professionals, and/or public decision-makers.
+In particular, we focused on research in Indonesia and other tropical regions.
 The journal publishes in the following areas of research: Supply Chain and Value Chain, Competitiveness, Innovations, Economics of Organisation and Industries, Strategic Management, Sustainable Business Development, Business Consumer Behaviour, and International Trade Issues.

 JMA is a peer-reviewed journal publishing articles to develop a coherent and respected network of agribusiness management knowledge.
 It is important to agree upon standards of expected ethical behaviour for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher and the society.

 School of Business, Bogor Agricultural University (SB-IPB) as publisher of JMA takes its duties of guardianship all stages of publishing process and we recognize our ethical and other responsibilities.